If you injure your hand, there are a number of things you can do. If your injury is too serious to do these things yourself, have someone else help.

 - Apply antibiotic ointment and a sterile bandage.

 - Apply ice and elevate hand to reduce swelling.

-- If a finger or part of a finger has been cut off, collect all parts and tissue and place in a plastic bag on ice for transport to the hospital with the person.
+- If a finger or part of a finger has been cut off, collect all parts and tissue and put it in a plastic bag on ice for transport to the hospital.

-- See a health care provider immediately for a deep cut, puncture wound, animal bite, human bite, or a scrape that you cannot get clean or if the cut shows signs of infection.
+- See a health care provider immediately for a deep cut, puncture wound, animal bite, human bite, or a scrape that you can’t get clean, or if the cut shows signs of infection.

 - Apply ice to reduce swelling.

-- If finger is bent or deformed, don't try to straighten it.
+- If the finger is bent or deformed, don't try to straighten it.

 - See a doctor immediately.